Medviten/mod-worgoblin-high-elf/README.md

 #### [Individual Progression](https://github.com/ZhengPeiRu21/mod-individual-progression)

 The individual progression module modifies starting weapon skills, which has the side effect of causing certain classes for worgen and goblins to be unable to use their starting equipment.
-Additionally, it removes many spells from trainers and reintroduces the quests that were originally required to learn them.
-Notably, it removes Summon Imp from warlock trainers.
-Because there are no warlock quests in Teldrassil, this leaves worgen warlocks without any feasible way of learning how to summon their imp.
+Additionally, the module removes many spells from trainers and reintroduces the quests that were originally required to learn them, which leaves worgen warlocks without any feasible way of learning how to summon their imp.

-This patch fixes the issues with starting weapon skills, as well as adds a custom quest for worgen warlocks to learn how to summon their imp.
-After you apply the patch, you must run the patched SQL files on your world database for the changes to take effect.
-The files changed are `class_trainers.sql`, `starting_skillbars.sql`, and `weapon_skills.sql`, which can all found in `mod-individual-progression/sql/world/base`.
-Then, add/overwrite the provided DBC files in both your AzerothCore server's `data/dbc` and your client's `Patch-A.MPQ/DBFilesClient` directories.
+This patch fixes the issues with starting weapon skills and adds a custom quest for worgen warlocks to learn Summon Imp.
+After you apply the patch, add/overwrite the provided DBC files in both your AzerothCore server's `data/dbc` and your client's `Patch-A.MPQ/DBFilesClient` directories.

 To apply the patch, copy [individual-progression.patch](https://github.com/idempotentiation/mod-worgoblin/blob/master/individual-progression.patch) to the root of your individual progression directory and run the following commands from there: